 Let’s break each of these down.

-But even milk and white chocolates don’t usually go bad unless they’re exposed to high heat, as the powdered milk in them also has a very long shelf life.
+But even white and milk chocolates don’t usually go bad unless they’re exposed to high heat, as the powdered milk in them also has a very long shelf life.
 The most likely culprit for chocolate seeming to have gone bad is a phenomenon called “bloom.”
-There are two types of bloom: sugar bloom and fat bloom.
+There are two types of chocolate bloom: sugar bloom and fat bloom.

 Yet like a fine vintage, some chocolate bars only change and improve over time.
 These would be your single origin craft chocolates, made with mold-free cacao and no milk, worthy of careful storage and a revisit after a few years.
 In fact, most chocolate is purposefully aged for a time before it’s even packaged.